kartikeya-datta/TV-Series-Analysis-System/README.md

-- In tihs I will Develop a website using different features and technolagies I have laerned to create a universe of one my favourite anime namely naruto.
+- In this I will Develop a website using different features and technolagies I have laerned to create a universe of one my favourite anime namely naruto.

-- I have done some we scraping using crawler to get information about different jutsus used in the ninja world of naruto.
-To classify and define different jutsus used. i\I preffered web scrapping as I could not fing a proper datset to use to get the entire list of jutsus, hence I had to scrape it from the web itself.

-- I will be applying zero shot classifier.
-I will tsake two inputs.
-The premise  which is the text and the hypothesis which is the class.
-The output will be three different classes, namely Entailment, nuetral and controdiction.
-I will be using the hugging face library to do this.

-- I am using a NLP model namely [facebook-Bart](https://huggingface.co/facebook/bart-large-mnli) I am finetuning the transfoemer model on different themes [friendhip", "hope", "sacrifice", "Loss", "battle", "self developmet", "betrayal", "love", "dialogue"]

-- Created a dataframe by loading it into our loading the subtitles into our jupyter notebook and cleaning the subtitle data.

-- Created a new colums stating the themes of the subtitles we have with huggingface library.
+## Theme Analysis Process in the jupyter notebook:

+* **Model Loading and Setup:**
+    * The "facebook/bart-large-mnli" model was loaded for zero-shot classification, configured for PyTorch and to run on a GPU if available.
+    * A list of themes (`theme_list`) was defined for the classification task.
+    * A test classification was performed on a sample sentence to ensure the model was working.
+* **Subtitle Data Processing:**
+    * Subtitle files were loaded from the `../data/Subtitles/` directory.
+    * The subtitle data was cleaned, removing header information and formatting characters.
+    * The cleaned dialogue was concatenated into single strings for each episode.
+    * The episode number was also extracted from each file name.
+    * The data was then loaded into a pandas DataFrame.
+* **Sentence Batching:**
+    * The dialogue for each episode was split into sentences using NLTK's `sent_tokenize`.
+    * To accommodate the model's token limit, sentences were grouped into batches of 20.
+* **Theme Inference:**
+    * The zero-shot classification model was applied to each batch of sentences.
+    * The model's output (theme scores) was aggregated and averaged to produce a thematic profile for each episode.
+* **DataFrame Enrichment:**
+    * The resulting theme data was then added to the original DataFrame, to create a DataFrame that contained both the original subtitle data and the theme classification data.